0xproflupin/solana-durable-nonces/README.md

  H8BHbivzT4DtJxL4J4X53CgnqzTUAEJfptSaEHsCvg51
 ```

-The transaction is signed by `co-sender`'s wallet who will pay the tx fee.
+The transaction is signed by `co-sender`'s wallet, who will pay the tx fee.
 Also, we are notified about the pending signature from the `sender`'s wallet (`H8BHbivzT4DtJxL4J4X53CgnqzTUAEJfptSaEHsCvg51`).

-In a real world scenario, `co-sender` can share their `Pubkey=Signature` pair with the `sender` who will need this sign and submit the transaction.
+In a real-world scenario, `co-sender` can share their `Pubkey=Signature` pair with the `sender` who will need this sign and submit the transaction.
 This share may take more than a minute to happen.
 Once the `sender` receives this pair, they can initiate the transfer.

 ```console
 solana transfer receiver.json 0.1 \